Chief among these for email marketers are the “Mail Privacy Protection” and “Hide My Email.” features.

 Because improved data quality will help you to do more with less data.

 Smaller Campaigns, More Thoughtful KPIs

 Many email marketing operations leaned on opens as a primary metric for tracking engagement without having to break down their lists into more well-defined categories.

 Open tracking often worked well enough to allow marketers to optimize larger lists as big homogenous units, pushing up open rates as they went.
-As long as the open rate numbers went up, the need for deeper introspection and testing could be easily overlooked.
+The need for deeper introspection and testing could be easily overlooked as long as the open rate numbers went up.

 So in the end, removing open tracking may actually have a more positive effect on some companies, who will now spend more time evaluating the relationships that their email program builds, the revenue that it generates, and spend less time worrying about whether emails were opened.

 Those changes will need to be led by a focus on data quality and segmentation.